 The individual student is ultimately responsible for course and program selections.
 Each student new to Vernon College must attend a mandatory New Student Group Advising program.
 Programs are offered at all College locations at a variety of times.
 Students will learn valuable information to help them throughout their Vernon College tenure including, but not limited to, how to read a class schedule and catalog, how to register, and Texas Success Initiative information.
-Students who are deemed "college readiness clear" can then contact the appropriate technical or faculty advisor for assistance in planning their course of study.
-Students who are "not college readiness clear" must have their schedules approved by the counseling office prior to each registration.
-Students are encouraged to pay close attention to course prerequisites when developing their schedules.
-Students who register for a class and fail to meet a required prerequisite can be administratively withdrawn from that class without refund of tuition or fees.
+All new students to Vernon College must also meet with a Course Schedule Advisor (CSA) for assistance in planning their course of study prior to being cleared for registration.
+Those students who are "college readiness clear" must meet with a CSA in the CSA Center or in individual faculty offices during posted hours.
+CSA centers are available at Vernon and Century City campuses.
+Dates and times the CSA centers are open are posted in the class schedule.
+The Course Schedule Advisor (CSA) will help a student choose courses and answer any advising questions not answered by the NSGA session.
+Students who are "not college readiness clear" must have their schedules approved by a CSA in the Vernon College Counseling office prior to each registration.
+Students can call the counseling office at their location to set an appointment.
+While meeting with a Counselor/CSA, an individual developmental plan outlining a student's developmental responsibilities will be created.
+Returning students who are "college readiness clear" are encouraged to meet with a CSA during posted faculty office hours or in the CSA Center.
+All students are encouraged to pay close attention to course prerequisites when developing their schedules.
+Students who register for a class and fail to meet a required prerequisite can be administratively withdrawn from that class without full refund of tuition or fees.